jtauber/ryland/README.md

 - produce a Ryland-generated website for Ryland
 - document how to automatically build with GitHub actions
 - write up a cookbook
+- add a command-line too for starting a Ryland-based site